janepeng/github_helper/README.md

 Github Helper comes with following features:

 - JIRA will have an additional section under People if there are pull requests associated with that ticket.
+- Kanban board selected issue view will have an additional section under Details if there are pull requests associated with selected ticket.
+Change selection will update the Pull Request section.
 - pr title/comments contents that contains JIRA stories are auto linked.
 - the ability to enable/disable github helper
 - filtering by file type